devuri/encryption/README.md

 # Encryption Package

-The **Encryption** package is a Composer package that provides functionality for encrypting and decrypting data using the [Defuse PHP encryption library](https://github.com/defuse/php-encryption).
+The **Encryption** package is a simple Composer package that provides functionality for encrypting and decrypting data using the [Defuse PHP encryption library](https://github.com/defuse/php-encryption).
 This package simplifies the process of handling encryption keys and allows you to perform encryption and decryption operations on files and data with ease.

 ## Installation